wmcics30/cs30-major-project-4pics/proposal.md

 ## Needs to have List

+- start screen ✓
+- instructions ✓
 - four picture system -> put up the four pictures in a 2x2 grid ✓
 - number of letter blanks for level word ✓
     - appear under grid ✓
 - when press key, letter into blank ✓
 - when press backspace letter deletes ✓
 - when press try word/enter key, check if word is correct ✓
-    - if correct checkmark appear to indicate correct
+    - if correct checkmark appear to indicate correct✓
         - move to next level screen ✓
-    - if incorrect,
+    - if incorrect, ✓
-        - display x
+        - display x ✓
         - go back to being able to type guesses ✓
 - background music
 - sound effects